GautamGupta/bb-legacy-plugins/front-page-topics/trunk/readme.txt

 * Since the settings in this plugin will likely be edited only once and then left forever, an admin menu would only slow bbPress down

-* mdawaffe has instructed me to completely replace front-page-topics with this plugin
+* mdawaffe has instructed me to completely replace front-page-topics with this plugin.

 == License ==